AOT-Technologies/forms-flow-ai/USAGE.md

 ## Create New Business License Application

 > The following instructions are using an example form from the form.io - `Create New Business License Application`.
-Before using this form ensure that you have configured the
-`mail.config properties` in forms-flow-bpm as mentioned [here](./forms-flow-bpm/README.md#mail-configuration)

-* The usage instructions mention the end-to-end the flow of a form is explained for New Business License Application.

 ### Designer   Steps
 * Log in to http://localhost:3000 (forms-flow-web) with valid [user credentials for the designer](./forms-flow-idm/keycloak/README.md#formsflow-ai-user-credentials).